Maternal death: Overview

-Direct obstetric deaths are due to complications of pregnancy, birth, termination or complications arising from their management.
+Direct obstetric deaths are due to complications of pregnancy, birth, termination, or complications arising from their management.

 The causes of maternal death vary by region and level of access.
 According to a study published in the Lancet which covered the period from 1990 to 2013, the most common causes of maternal death world-wide are postpartum bleeding (15%), complications from unsafe abortion (15%), hypertensive disorders of pregnancy (10%), postpartum infections (8%), and obstructed labor (6%).
 Other causes include blood clots (3%) and pre-existing conditions (28%).

 Descriptions by condition

-Postpartum bleeding happens when there is uncontrollable bleeding from the uterus, cervix or vaginal wall after birth.
-This can happen when the uterus does not contract correctly after birth, there is left over placenta in the uterus, or there are cuts in the cervix or vagina from birth.
+Postpartum bleeding happens when there is uncontrollable bleeding from the uterus, cervix, or vaginal wall after birth.
+This can happen when the uterus does not contract correctly after birth, there is leftover placenta in the uterus, or there are cuts in the cervix or vagina from birth.

 Hypertensive disorders of pregnancy happen when the body does not regulate blood pressure correctly.
 In pregnancy, this is due to changes at the level of the blood vessels, likely because of the placenta.
 This includes medical conditions like gestational hypertension and pre-eclampsia.

 Postpartum infections are infections of the uterus or other parts of the reproductive tract after the resolution of a pregnancy.
 They are usually bacterial and cause fever, increased pain, and foul-smelling discharge.

 Obstructed labor happens when the baby does not properly move into the pelvis and out of the body during labor.
-The most common cause of obstructed labor is when the baby's head is too big or angled at a way that does not allow it to pass through the pelvis and birth canal.
+The most common cause of obstructed labor is when the baby's head is too big or angled in a way that does not allow it to pass through the pelvis and birth canal.

 Blood clots can occur in different vessels in the body, including vessels in the arms, legs, and lungs.
-They can cause problems in the lung, as well as travel to the heart or brain, leading to complications.
+They can cause problems in the lungs and travel to the heart or brain, thereby leading to complications.